MARGARET FULLER NEIGHBORHOOD HOUSE

 Margaret Fuller Neighborhood House (MFNH) has provided social services and community connection from the historic home it owns at 71 Cherry Street since 1902.

 Since 2018, the CRA and the MFNH have been exploring options to develop a moderate-scale housing development on an approximately 9,000 square foot surface parking lot owned by MFNH.
-This project would provide revenue that would allow MFNH to make improvements to the interior of its historic house in order to better support its programs, and to construct a new social services facility to replace the basement level structure that now sits adjacent to the house, potentially utilizing portions of that existing structure.
+This project would provide revenue that would allow MFNH to make improvements to the interior of its historic house to better support its programs, and to construct a new social services facility to replace the basement-level structure that now sits adjacent to the house, potentially utilizing portions of that existing structure.
 The CRA and the MFNH have entered into a Cooperation Agreement in order to:

 • Apply the value of undeveloped land owned by MFNH (Parking Lot) to expand the organization’s capacity, and strengthen and grow programs.